imdoug/WhosUp-back/README.md

 - Is a web application for users who are night people, people who has insomnia, gamers, or if your just looking to chat in another experimental social media experience.

-- This project is an experiment for me to learn Django Channels, Websockets and learn more about Django/Python.
+- This project is an experiment for me to learn how to upload an image, Django Channels, Websockets and learn more about Django/Python.

 ### Runing Features